warutherford/water-mesquite-greenhouse/Scripts/README.md

 * `10_regression.R`

-Calculate additional regression analysis for performance vs functional traits.
+Calculate additional regression analysis for performance vs functional traits, contains the creation of the composite performance variable used in other analyses.